-E-Mail Address jpearson@hindscc.k12.in.us
+E-Mail Address japearson@elwood.k12.in.us

-The Corporation Compliance Officer is responsible for coordinating the Corporation's efforts to comply with and fulfill its responsibilities under Section 504 and Title II of the ADA.
-A copy of Section 504 and the ADA, including copies of their implementing regulations, may be obtained from the Corporation Compliance Officer.
+The Corporation Compliance Officer is responsible for coordinating the Corporation's efforts to comply with and fulfill its responsibilities under Section 504 and Title II of the ADA including oversight of the investigation of any complaints of discrimination based on disability, which may be filed pursuant to the Board's adopted internal complaint procedure, and will attempt to resolve such complaints.
+A copy of Section 504 and the ADA, including their implementing regulations, and complaint and due process procedures may be obtained from the Corporation Compliance Officer.